IfA/ifathesis/README.md

 1. You should use Git for the versioning on the one hand and on the other hand a GitLab/GitHub-Server Repository for synchonizing the project between multiple devices and for maintaining a backup automatically.
 2. Only track files that are not generated during Latex build with the versioning tool (Git).
    Do not checkin Latex temporary files or the generated output PDF, but check all files in, that are required for a Latex build, i.e. everything that is required to perform the command `pdflatex <main/thesis/etc.>.tex` should be checked-in into verisioning, nothing less, nothing more.
+   Unless using setup method 2, e.g. the `ifthesis.cls` and helper files such as `packages.tex`, logo files, etc. should be checked in.
 3. Snippet [Snippet 1](https://git.agtele.eats.et.tu-dresden.de/snippets/1) provides a good .gitignore list, that should be added to the thesis project (copy over the version that is cloned with this thesis template project, or on windows create the file gitignore.txt and use the command `mv gitignore.text .gitignore` in order to rename the file).
    This file helps your local git client to track only files, that are necessary to be tracked.
 4. For the use of Git, and for other software-related stuff, [Snippet 3](https://git.agtele.eats.et.tu-dresden.de/snippets/3) provides a lecture script for practical aspectes of software development including a short introduction into Git.